Canol Project: Survey

-In 1942, Europeans had limited knowledge of the area between Norman Wells and Whitehorse, as the Mountain Dene or Shutagot'ine would come down from the mountains to trade with European traders along the Mackenzie River.
+In 1942, non-indigenous people had limited knowledge of the area between Norman Wells and Whitehorse, as the Mountain Dene or Shutagot'ine would come down from the mountains to trade with settlers along the Mackenzie River.
 BPC hired a land surveyor named Guy Blanchet to identify a route.
 Interviews with Dene from Fort Norman (now Tulita) identified a trail through the Mackenzie Mountains that was the most suitable, and in October 1942 Blanchet, four guides from Fort Norman (Fred Andrew, Little Edward Blondin, George Blondin, and Paul Wright) and two others set out by dog sled to survey the route that would eventually become the crossing of the pipeline over the Mackenzie Mountains. (though construction on the road had already begun by then) Subsequent surveys along this route by teams using heavy equipment were abandoned as the extreme cold caused machinery to fail.
 While there were several aerial photo projects, they were inconsistent and it is not clear how much they were used to guide location.
 Typically, much of the route decisions were made during construction, resulting in numerous "false starts" and reroutes of the road.